 How To Find Who You Need

-If you’ve decided the staff augmentation model is the right fit, start your search by determining the gaps of expertise you are currently experiencing, and compare that to what services outsourcing companies have to offer.
-For instance, if your team is fluent in Android development, your main focus should be to look for iOS or cross-platform developers that can help expand the team’s knowledge base.
+If you’ve decided the staff augmentation model is the right fit, start your search by determining the gaps of expertise you are currently experiencing and compare that to what services outsourcing companies have to offer.
+For instance, if your team is fluent in Android app development services, your main focus should be to look for iOS or cross-platform developers that can help expand the team’s knowledge base.

-Once you establish a relationship with a company, they can often connect you with people who can start working with your team in just a few days, or at a set date in the future.
-This is also likely going to be a huge deciding factor when you choose a talent pool to work with.
+Once you establish a relationship with a company, they can often connect you with people who can start working with your team in just a few days or at a set date in the future.
+This will also likely be a huge deciding factor when you choose a talent pool to work with.

 Another great aspect of staff augmentation is the flexibility with which you can expand or reduce the size of your team.
 If you were to onboard someone with a six-month contract, you are tied down to working with that person regardless of their ability to integrate into the team and be an effective contributor to the project.